yasergirit/yasergirit/README.md

 ![Career Transition](https://miro.medium.com/max/1400/1*nTBhjqhauJAsZQVxvBO_qw.jpeg)

-<div align="justify">I am a chemical engineer who is in the career transition.
+<div align="justify">I'm working as a data analytics specialist while pursuing my master's in Big Data Analytics.
 I like learning and experimenting with new technologies as they come.
 I try to build things that will save me from manual work.
 I am an open-source enthusiast and enjoy trying new technologies whenever I have time and learning something new every day.</div>

 ## Currently Building stuff with